Everett Memorial Stadium: Main stadium

+Baseball stadium

-The first professional team to play at the stadium was the Everett Giants, playing in the Northwest League of Class A baseball.
+The first professional team to play at the ballpark were the Everett Giants, playing in the Northwest League of Class A baseball.
 The first Giants game held at the stadium was played against the Bellingham Mariners in front of a crowd of 3,527 on June 19, 1984.
 As the stadium itself dates to 1947, it is one of the oldest active ballparks in Minor League Baseball.
 On June 17, 1987, with 3,122 fans watching, Ken Griffey Jr., playing for the Bellingham Mariners, hit his first professional home run over the left field wall, with the ball landing in the street approximately 387 ft from home plate.
 A plaque on the sidewalk marks the site just outside the left field wall.

 The baseball stadium underwent extensive renovations in 1998, at a cost of $5 million.
 The upgrade increased capacity by 1,400 seats to the present 3,682 and added a larger concession area and new lighting.
 The renovation was funded by a motel-hotel tax approved by the Washington State Legislature in 1994.
 The Seattle University Redhawks baseball team played at Memorial Stadium in 2012 and 2013.

 On October 17, 2017, citing the poor condition of the field's natural grass surface when the stadium was used by the Everett High School and Everett Community College baseball teams, which rendered the field near-unusable for games played by both schools, the natural grass field was switched to an artificial surface.
 Work began on October 31, 2017, and was completed in April 2018.
 At the time of the switch, it was one of three ballparks in the Northwest League to have an artificial turf field.
 The Eugene Emeralds' PK Park and the Hillsboro Hops' Ron Tonkin Field were the others.

 On March 19, 2019, the Everett School Board approved a $1.1 million, eight-year sponsorship agreement with local toymaker Funko to brand the baseball field as Funko Field at Everett Memorial Stadium.

 The stadium's parking lot was home to a temporary COVID-19 testing center during the COVID-19 pandemic.
 The testing center, operated by the Snohomish Health District, opened on March 23 and closed on April 16 after processing 2,500 people.